B2B Video Production: A Practical Guide for 2026

 Production and post are where clarity gets tested

 Filming or animation is where teams tend to focus their attention, but post-production is where the video becomes useful.
-Editing, motion graphics, sound, captions, and versioning determine whether a piece can live across channels or stay trapped as a single asset.
+Editing, motion graphics, sound, captions, and versioning decide whether a piece can live across channels or stays trapped as a single asset.

 A healthy process includes: